Thee Michelle Gun Elephant

 Thee Michelle Gun Elephant (often abbreviated to TMGE) was a Japanese garage rock band formed in 1991.
+The band broke up in 2003.

 History

 The band was formed in 1991, while Chiba, Ueno, and Kuhara were students at Tokyo's Meiji Gakuin University.
 They later drew influence from The Roosters.
 Their unusual name originated when a friend mispronounced the title of an early jam session recording; featuring cover songs of Thee Headcoats (one of the band's main influences) and from The Damned's album Machine Gun Etiquette.
 Some years later Futoshi Abe joined the band.
 After an independently released EP in 1995, they signed to Nippon Columbia's Triad label, releasing the album Cult Grass Stars in 1996, followed later that year by High Time, the band enjoying chart success in their home country.
 Chicken Zombies (1997) gave them a top five hit.
 The band's 1998 album Gear Blues was the first to be released in the US (in 2000).
-A lot of their songs were also used in Blue Spring, a Japanese movie made in 2002.
+Several of their songs were also used in Blue Spring, a Japanese movie made in 2001.

 The band announced that they would break up on October 11, 2003, after their Last Heaven tour of Japan.
 Guitarist Futoshi Abe died of an acute hematoma in July 2009, and vocalist Yusuke Chiba died due to complications of esophageal cancer in November 2023.